Skip to content

 TIP # 1 Selecting the Right Variety:

 Before you start your broccoli-growing journey, it's important to choose a variety that is well-suited to your grow zone.
 Consider factors such as temperature tolerance, days to maturity, and plant size when selecting the best variety for your region.
+Our blog about Grow Zones is invaluable in helping you deternine what plants will suit your garden.

 TIP # 2 Grow Bags & Pot Prep